sunilRF9/Sunil-Subramanya/README.md

 ## *Multithreaded Video Downloader*
-    * Takes HAR as input, parses it and downloads all the links containing videos in the specified resolution.
+    * Takes a HAR file as input, parses it and downloads all the links containing videos in the specified resolution.

 #### [Code](https://github.com/sunilRF9/Video-downloader-from-a-HAR-file)